 One moment, she sits quietly, as if she doesn’t know where she is or what memory may come to her.
 The next moment, she finds herself with a person, a place, a time that she hasn’t beheld in years.
 She doesn’t have to wrack her brain in frustration to recall it; the memory just comes to her easily, like an old friend.
 She greets it, talks of it to whoever happens to be with her, grasps it tight for a moment, or an hour, or a day, and then, just as easily, lets it go.

 Like so many people fortunate enough to have a grandparent close by, my childhood was made brighter and infinitely more fun thanks to my grandmother’s influence.
 Both my parents worked full-time, so I spent many afternoons at her house, along with holidays, weekends, and patches of summer vacation.
-She taught me things my parents either didn’t know how or didn’t have time to do—like how to plant a vegetable garden, weed a flower bed, sew a buttonhole, can green beans and peaches, make the perfect chocolate-chip cookies, and figure out whodunit on any crime procedural.
+She taught me things my parents either didn’t know how or didn’t have time to do—like how to plant a vegetable garden, weed a flower bed, sew a buttonhole, make the perfect chocolate-chip cookies, and figure out whodunit on any crime procedural.
 Thanks to her, I can read a tide book, bait a hook, and (theoretically) sweet-talk my way out of a ticket from Fish & Wildlife if, say, my nonexistent fishing license ever expires, or I ever happen to find myself fishing in a part of the river marked for “conservation only,” or I maybe, just maybe catch over my limit of rainbow trout.